sigstore/gh-action-sigstore-python/README.md

     release-signing-artifacts: true
 ```

-On release events, it is also valid to have no inputs:
+On release events, it is also valid to have no explicit inputs.
+When used on release
+events with `release-signing-artifacts: true`, this action will sign any pre-existing
+release artifacts:

 ```yaml
 permissions: